vdbrink/vdbrink.github.io/desk/office_virtual_design_with_ai.md

 # Home office: Virtual room design with AI

-After I created a Pinterest [mood board](office_mood_board) with examples of office (elements) and desk setup I like it was time to combine those elements and look how these thing looks in MY office.
+After building a Pinterest [mood board](office_mood_board) with office inspiration and desk setups I liked, it was time to combine those elements and see how they would actually look in MY room.

 <a href="images/mood_board_pinterest.png">
 <img src="images/mood_board_pinterest.png" alt="Pinterest mood board" width="300px" />